 - 4. Supplemental Rates.
 MCPs also receive supplemental rates (also known as kick payments), or payments made separately from and in addition to the regular base capitation payment.
 Supplemental payment mechanisms can help mitigate against cost risks that emerge, for example, with a new benefit. - 5.
 Review and Approval.
 The rate build-up process produces distinct rates for each MCP by county (or rating region) and category of aid groupings.
-DHCS is required to provide each MCP with its draft rates and information about the build-up, as well as offer the MCP an opportunity to provide supplemental information.
-After this process is complete, DHCS submits certified capitation rates and contract amendments for review and approval by the federal government.
+DHCS is required to provide each MCP with its draft rates and information about the rate build-up, as well as offer the MCP an opportunity to provide supplemental information before finalizing.
+After this process is complete, DHCS and their contracted actuaries submit certified capitation rates and contract amendments for review and approval by the federal government.
 Once federal approval is received, the capitation rates are considered final.

 Looking ahead.
-As part of CalAIM, DHCS will move to a regional rate-setting methodology, which will significantly impact how capitation rates are calculated.
-MCPs should remain abreast of such developments and evaluate their impact on plan operations.
+As part of CalAIM, DHCS has moved to a regional rate-setting methodology, which significantly impacts how capitation rates are calculated.
+MCPs should remain abreast of any developments toward further regionalization of rates and evaluate the impact on plan operations.